-Ashfaq Masih (34) has been in prison in Pakistan since 2017, when he was accused of blasphemy.
+Ashfaq MasihAshfaq Masih (37) has been in prison in Pakistan since 2017, when he was accused of blasphemy.
 His court hearings were cancelled repeatedly until he was sentenced to death in July 2022.
 The appeal against his death sentence is pending in the Lahore High Court.

-On 15 June 2017, Christian bike mechanic Ashfaq Masih from Mariam Colony in Lahore’s Green Town neighbourhood was accused of blasphemy after he was involved in a dispute with a Muslim customer over payment for repairing a motorbike.
+On 15 June 2017, Pentecostal bike mechanic Ashfaq Masih from Mariam Colony in Lahore’s Green Town neighbourhood was accused of blasphemy after he was involved in a dispute with a Muslim customer over payment for repairing a motorbike.

-A local shop owner got his motorbike mended at Ashfaq’s repair shop in Lahore’s Bagarhian suburb, but when Ashfaq asked for payment he refused to pay the full amount, saying he was a poor sadhu (religious devotee) and that Ashfaq should honour him.
+Muhammad Irfan got his motorbike mended at Ashfaq’s repair shop in Lahore’s Bagarhian suburb, but when Ashfaq asked for payment he refused to pay the full amount, saying he was a poor sadhu (religious devotee) and that Ashfaq should honour him.
 Ashfaq replied that he only believed in Jesus Christ, not others, and refused to reduce the price, telling the bike owner that he was a poor man himself and needed the money.

-An argument developed, a crowd gathered and Ashfaq was accused of blasphemy for reportedly “disrespecting” the Prophet Muhammad by telling the motorbike owner that Christians believe Jesus was the final prophet.
-Police were called and they arrested Ashfaq and brought him to Green Town police station.
+An argument developed, a crowd gathered and Ashfaq was accused of blasphemy for reportedly “disrespecting” the Prophet Muhammad by telling Irfan that Christians believe Jesus was the final prophet.
+Police were called and they arrested Ashfaq and brought him to Green Town police station, Bagarian Road, Lahore, where complainant Muhammad Ashfaq (the landlord of Ashfaq’s shop) lodged a First Information Report against Ashfaq under Section 295-C of the Pakistan Penal Code, in which he claimed that on 15 June 2017 at approximately 12 pm when Ashfaq was sitting in his shop he made derogatory remarks against the Prophet Mohammad.

 Family

-Ashfaq and his wife Nabeela have a daughter, who was three when he was arrested.
-His family fled the neighbourhood when he was accused of blasphemy, but has since returned home.
+Ashfaq and his wife Nabeela have a daughter who was three when he was arrested.
+His family fled the neighbourhood when he was accused of blasphemy but has since returned home.
 Ashfaq’s mother Zeenat died in November 2019, leaving his father Yaqoob and his older brother Mehmood; Ashfaq was briefly released to attend her funeral.
 The family is very poor but is receiving support.

 Timeline